A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Introduction

 \subsubsection{Re-localization}

-Re-localization can help a robot recover when pose tracking failed or the robot has been kidnapped.
-It can also help wake the robot up at the start of navigation.
-The core difference between LCD and re-localization is in the data sequence: LCD is a \emph{intra-sequence} problem, which means measurements and a map are in the same sequence; re-localization is a \emph{inter-sequence} problem that measurements and a map are collected from different data sequences~\cite{knights2022wild}.
-Re-localization might be applied to long-term multi-session sequences.
-In such a case, environmental changes might exist if re-localization is tested on an outdated map.
+Re-localization serves to assist a robot in recovering when there is a failure in pose tracking or when the robot has been kidnapped.
+Additionally, it can be used to activate the robot at the beginning of navigation.
+The fundamental distinction between loop closure detection (LCD) and re-localization lies in the data sequence used: re-localization is classified as an \textit{inter-sequence} problem, wherein the measurements and map are obtained from different data sequences.
+It is noteworthy that re-localization can pose significant challenges in the case of long-term multi-session sequences, such as attempting to re-localize a LiDAR scan on an outdated point cloud map.
+Additionally, the pose space $\left| \mathbb{X} \right|$ of re-localization can be larger than that of LCD in some instances since there is no prior information available in re-localization, while LCD may employ odometry information as a crude initial estimate, thereby reducing the pose space to a smaller size.